outline the uses and limitations of a trial balance

 3.1 The Trial Balance

 The trial balance is a crucial document in accounting.
-It's a list of all the account balances in a business at a specific point in time.
+It's a list of all the balances of the general ledger accounts at a specific point in time.
 This note outlines its uses and limitations.

 Uses of a Trial Balance